rougin/weasley/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

 `Weasley` is an utility package in PHP that provides generators, helpers, and utilities for [Slytherin](https://roug.in/slytherin/).
-This will improve the overall productivity when writing web applications based on the `Slytherin` PHP micro-framework.
+Its goal is to improve the overall productivity when writing web applications based on the `Slytherin` PHP micro-framework.

 ## Installation